 Cooking Energy Efficiency: Represents the amount of energy absorbed by the food compared to the total energy used by the appliance during the cooking process.

-Idle Energy Rate: A measure of appliance energy consumption while holding or maintaining a stabilized operating condition or temperature.
+Idle Energy Rate: A measure of appliance energy consumption (in watts) while holding or maintaining a stabilized operating condition or temperature.

-Annual Energy Use: Includes preheat, active, and idle energy used to cook 50 pounds of food per day.
+Annual Energy Use: Includes preheat, active, and idle energy (in kilowatt-hours) used to cook 50 lb of food per day.
 Assumes a three-pan, pressureless steam cooker used an average of 4 hours per day, 250 days per year.

 Annual Energy Cost: Calculated based on an assumed electricity price of $0.09/kWh, which is the average electricity price at federal facilities throughout the United States.

 Lifetime Energy Cost: The sum of the discounted value of annual energy cost and an assumed product life of 12 years.
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2015: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709 (NISTIR 85-3273-30).
+Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis–2021: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-36).